Mirasaki-Development/backup-manager/README.md

 ## Configuration

+This merely serves as an example for reference, always create your config file from the `/config/config.example.yaml` file!

 The configuration file is located at `/config/config.yaml`.
 The configuration file is written in YAML.
 You can use [this website](https://www.yamllint.com/) to validate your configuration file.

 ### Example Configuration